OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

    so it and its children are copied.
-The workspace copy of w is attached as a sibling of its siblings' images: its sibling is y in S', which is aligned to y in the workspace, so the copy becomes a child of y's parent, or z (in the workspace).
+The workspace copy of w is attached as a sibling of its siblings' images: its sibling is y in S', which is aligned to y in the workspace, so the copy becomes a child of y's parent, or z.

 1. ((a,b)x,(c,d)y)z + (a,b,c,d)z = ((a,b)x,(c,d)y)z